 The Rush of Training

 When I’m not training, I’m helping others train, reading about training, or dreaming about training.
 The deadlift happens to be my ace and pretty much my favorite thing to do.
 In my opinion, there is no better feeling than locking out a heavy deadlift as you feel every muscle in your body tighten up to make it happen.

-The hip drive, grip strain, the glutes coming through, the back locking out, the traps are stabilizing, the intrinsic foot muscles gripping the floor, the blood rushing through the veins, and the rush that flows through the body and mind; just a fantastic feeling that only certain people will understand.
+The hip drive, grip strain, the glutes coming through, the back locking out, the traps stabilizing, the intrinsic foot muscles gripping the floor, the blood rushing through the veins, and the rush that flows through the body and mind; just a fantastic feeling that only certain people will understand.
 Not being able to do this for some time was devastating.

 A great little video from Nick on Gluteus Medius Exercises:

 The Injury was in the Details

 So at this time, I was in my last semester in the exercise science and strength & conditioning program at UW-La Crosse.
 Luckily, I was surrounded by knowledgeable people who knew their stuff.
 I spoke with one of my mentors and an excellent strength coach who knows two things about the iron game.
 I showed him a video of my missed deadlift.
 He immediately pointed something out that I hadn’t noticed or even thought of.
 My left leg began to shake as I approached the lockout.
 He looked at another video of a 560 pull I had made easily a few months earlier.
 I had some rotation occurring through my hips and trunk as I pulled the deadlift.
 It was subtle, but you could sure see it.

 So what the heck was going on?